GreccoOliva-Franco/GreccoOliva-Franco/README.md

 I have 2 years of working experience as a software developer, I would say it's not even a long time but we all experience the same thing daily: frustration.
 I had to learn to control it and learn from it.
 I still do, in fact.

-## What is you "Stack"?
+## What is your "Stack"?
 Why do they call it that way?

 It's just for simplicity.
 It's as simple as imagining a stack of skills and tools that you've learned or worked with.